tcltk/tcl/doc/dev/value-history.md

 infer from the technical environment where this work took place.

 The claim that Tcl 8.1 strings are stored in UTF-8 is false, strictly speaking.
-Neither the encoding used nor the encodings accepted in Tcl 8.1 follow the precise specification of UTF-8.
+Neither the encoding generated nor the encoding accepted by Tcl 8.1 follow the precise specification of UTF-8.
 Not the specification in place today, nor any of the specifications in place near the time of this work.
 As the _changes_ entry notes, a number of implementation choices are claimed